-All Hallows Occupational Therapy Service (inpatients only)
+All Hallows Occupational Therapy Service

-Following this assessment, the OT or assistant may require to assess the patient’s home.
+When a patient is admitted to the hospital and is first seen by our GP, it will be decided whether referral to OT is appropriate.
+Following this assessment, the OT or assistant may also require to assess the patient’s home.
 Arrangements will be made to either take the patient in the OT’s car to visit the home, or for the OT to visit the home in the presence of a relative.

 The OT works closely with the other members of the hospital team; nurses, physiotherapist, doctor and social worker, as well as services in the community, to devise a treatment programme to increase functional ability and independence and maximise the potential of each patient.

 The OT will determine that the patient has reached their optimum level of rehabilitation with regard to managing personal care, independence in activities of daily living and mobility and whether the patient will require a package of care.
 The OT/OTA will liaise with the patient and their relatives/carer concerning the home situation.

 The OT aims to provide a holistic service to the patient which can involve liaising with family, charities, local authorities etc. to assist in obtaining specialist equipment or adaptations for the home and to support patient, family and carers in what is sometimes a stressful time in their lives.